realniraj/azure-aks-workload-report-generator/README.md

 ### 2.a If AKS local login/admin accounts are disabled (AAD group is cluster-admin)

-If your cluster disables local admin accounts and uses an Azure AD group as the cluster admin (recommended for tighter control), you'll need to add the newly-created service principal (the App) to that Azure AD group.
+If your cluster disables local admin accounts and uses an Entra ID group as the cluster admin (recommended for tighter control), you'll need to add the newly-created service principal (the App) to that Entra ID group.
 Doing so gives the application the same admin privileges as members of the group and allows the workflow to obtain a kubeconfig using the federated identity.

-1. Identify the Azure AD group that is configured as cluster-admin (replace with your group's display name or object id):
+1. Identify the Entra ID group that is configured as cluster-admin (replace with your group's display name or object id):

 ```bash
 # e.g. GROUP_NAME="aks-cluster-admins"